protocol/web3-dev-team/proposals/TEMPLATE.md

 -->

 #### Confidence
-_How sure are we that this impact would be realized?
+_How sure are we that this is the right problem to work on?
 Label from [this scale](https://medium.com/@nimay/inside-product-introduction-to-feature-priority-using-ice-impact-confidence-ease-and-gist-5180434e5b15)_.

 <!--Explain why this rating-->